Looking for :

 11

-- Hatch covers may be dislodged by pressure and/or sloshing from within a hold if
+Methods of detection - Hatch covers may be dislodged by pressure and/or sloshing from within a hold if

 flooding occurs through side shell or bulkhead.